 We’re here to help!
 Explore our teaching resources and event recordings on this site.
 Or, if you’d like 1-1 assistance, contact us directly.

-Resources for Autumn Quarter
+Resources for Winter Quarter

 Teaching Playbook.
 This updated resource offers a guide to the many elements of planning and delivering your course.
 New sections cover establishing your course norms, fostering a classroom community, encouraging participation, gathering student feedback, and more!